-One by one, Mollie Burkhart’s family turned up dead.
+One by one, in the early 1920s, Mollie Burkhart’s family members turned up dead.
 Her sister Anna had been discovered in a ravine in May 1921 with a bullet wound to the back of her head.
 Following the shooting of a cousin less than two years later, Mollie’s sister Rita and her husband were killed when an explosion reduced their house to kindling.
 Mollie suspected poison was to blame for the unexplained ailment that killed her mother, and in retrospect, even the “wasting illness” that had killed a third sister, Minnie, in 1918 seemed suspicious.

-It wasn’t just Mollie’s family that was being methodically killed on Oklahoma’s Osage Nation Reservation in the early 1920s.
-More than two dozen members of the Osage tribe had been shot, stabbed, beaten and bombed in one of the bloodiest crime sprees in American history.
 Investigators who probed the case too deeply also had a propensity for turning up dead.
-One attorney with information on the case was thrown off a speeding train, while the body of Barney McBride, a wealthy white oilman who agreed to go to Washington, D.C., to ask federal authorities to investigate the murders, was found stripped, beaten and stabbed more than 20 times in a Maryland culvert in what the Washington Post called “the most brutal in crime annals in the District.”
+One attorney with information on the case was thrown off a speeding train, while the body of Barney McBride, a wealthy white oilman who agreed to go to Washington, D.C., to ask federal authorities to investigate the murders, was found stripped, beaten and stabbed more than 20 times in a Maryland culvert in what The Washington Post called “the most brutal in crime annals in the District.”

 Mollie Burkhart (right) with sisters Anna (center) and Minnie (left).
 (Credit: David Grann)